Cucumber is one of the most common vegetables prescribed for individuals with Diabetes. Have you ever wondered how much will be its Glycemic Index?

 The high fiber content in any food results in reducing levels of sugar in the blood flow.
 Cucumbers are also high-fiber content foods.
 It assists in slowing the pace of carbohydrate and sugar digestion, which in turn lowers sugar levels.

-The goodness of cucumbers in lowering blood sugar measures in type 2 diabetes patients have also been published in the Journal of Plant Foods for Human Nutrition.
+The goodness of cucumbers in lowering blood sugar measures in type 2 diabetes patients has also been published in the Journal of Plant Foods for Human Nutrition.

 The effects of a cucumber-induced diet with pulp and seeds have been tested on diabetic rats to prove cucumber’s reactions in helping blood sugar level reduction.